TULiberalArts/Religion/pages/home.md

 published: true
 ---
 ## Why Study Religion in College?
 Understanding what religion is and how it works has never been more important.
 Religious worldviews factor strongly into the arts, business, diplomacy, law, medical, politics, practice and public health.
 We offer instruction in African American religions, Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam and Jewish studies.
-Our department is fueled by the wisdown that if you know only one religion you actually don't know any - our mission is global and culturally plualistic.
-Temple's Department of Religion offers both undergraduate and graduate degree programs.

 ## Apply to Temple University
 Ready to apply?
 [Submit your application online.](http://admissions.temple.edu/apply)